blakmatrix/vitepress-jsdoc/docs/guide/integration.md

 ---
-order: 3
+order: 5
 ---
-# Integrating the `vitepress-jsdoc` Plugin
+# Integrating the `vitepress-jsdoc` Plugin (Beta)

 Once Vitepress is set up, we'll delve into integrating the `vitepress-jsdoc` plugin, enhancing your documentation generation capabilities.

 ## Plugin Mode Integration

 For a seamless integration into Vitepress, it's recommended to use the plugin mode.
-This mode allows you to harness the full power of `vitepress-jsdoc` within your Vitepress project.
+This mode allows you to harness the full power of `vitepress-jsdoc` within your Vitepress project. (** Note: you will have problems building production docs atm, [please use these](/code/README.html#prebuild-and-build-steps) to build you production docs**)

 Here's an example configuration to integrate `vitepress-jsdoc`: